 In a recent interview with the Claremont Courier, John Vickery remarked, “I am absolutely thrilled that my family is able to do this,” he said.
 “I do remember the things I got out of my Clinic experience; it changed my life.”

-In regards to the endowment’s importance to the Global Clinic program, Lisette de Pillis, Norman F. Sprague, Jr., Professor of Life Sciences; professor of mathematics and Global Clinic Director, said, “I was very glad that the gift gave us the means to provide this incredibly enriching and important experience to our HMC students.
+In regards to the endowment’s importance to the Global Clinic program, Lisette de Pillis, Norman F. Sprague, Jr., Professor of Life Sciences; professor of mathematics and Global Clinic Director, said, “I was very glad that the gift gave us the means to provide this incredibly enriching and important experience to our students.
 This endowment will help support the recruitment of more students into the Global Clinic program.
 This year alone three projects are being funded.
 Without the gift, we would not have been able to run more than one project.”

-Recognizing that the world is becoming increasingly “flat,” HMC’s Department of Engineering began the Global Clinic Program in 2005 to prepare students for the future challenges of functioning as innovative engineers and scientists in a global context.
-Built upon HMC’s internationally recognized Clinic Program, the Global Clinic supports long-term sponsored engineering and science projects in which teams of Harvey Mudd College students collaborate with teams of students from partnering schools in Asia, Europe and the Middle East.
+Recognizing that the world is becoming increasingly “flat,” Harvey Mudd’s Department of Engineering began the Global Clinic Program in 2005 to prepare students for the future challenges of functioning as innovative engineers and scientists in a global context.
+Built upon the College’s internationally recognized Clinic Program, the Global Clinic supports long-term sponsored engineering and science projects in which teams of Harvey Mudd College students collaborate with teams of students from partnering schools in Asia, Europe and the Middle East.